 The price to earnings (P/E) ratio is a common formula used in the analysis of stocks and stock markets.
 It tells you the amount investors are willing to pay for a dollar of reported profits.
 There are several different ways the P/E ratio can be calculated.
-Below are the three most commonly used calculations.

-P/E Ratio Based on Last Year’s Earnings
+1. Last Year’s Earnings

-This calculation takes the current price of the stock (or group of stocks) divided by an average of all of the predicted earnings put forth by analysts and the companies themselves.
-The problem with this calculation is there are numerous occasions where companies do not earn what they were projected to earn.
+This calculation takes the current price of the stock or group of stocks.
+Then, it's divided by an average of all of the predicted earnings put forth by analysts and the companies themselves.

+That guessing game is what makes stocks and the stock market so difficult to predict.
 No one truly knows what will happen next year.
-Professional investors or investment management companies will make forecasts; some will be right, and some will be wrong.
+Professional investors or investment management companies will make forecasts.
+Some will be right, and some will be wrong.

 Analyst opinions and forecasts will always be changing as new information becomes available.

-It gives you a frame of reference to use when comparing one company to another company that is in the same industry.
-If two similar companies have vastly different P/E ratios, you'll want to do more research to find out why.
+When you look at stock research websites, they will normally provide you with ratios based on past and projected earnings.
+It gives you a frame of reference to use when comparing one company to another in the same industry.
+It's possible that similar companies will have vastly different P/E ratios.
+In that case, you'll want to do more research to find out why.

 Regardless of which way you look at P/E ratios, the information is useless unless you can put it in perspective.